Discovering Causal Relationships Between Time Series With Spatial Structure: Causal discovery

-No one function or model class is proposed to be ideal for the GCM test.
-The authors show that the test statistic is asymptotically standard normal if $n$ times the expected product of MSPEs of $\hat{f}$ and $\hat{g}$ approaches 0, the products of the MSPE and regression error of each model converge to $n$, and the expectation of the product of model variances is finite and greater than 0.
-This result is uniform across all distributions in the null space given additional restrictions on the uniformity of MSPE product convergence to 0 and moment conditions on the expected product and norms of model variances.
-Any models meeting these criteria for all distributions in the null space can be used in the GCM test to achieve power at any alternative.
-The authors discuss kernel ridge regression and boosted regression trees as examples; see \cite{Shah2020} for proofs, empirical support, and further details.
-We discuss practical aspects of model selection in light of our causal discovery framework in section \ref{Extending}.
+No one function or model class is proposed to be ideal for the GCM test; any model with a sufficiently low out-of-sample mean squared prediction error, and which meets smoothness criteria for all distributions in the null space, can be used.
+Shah and Peters (2020) use kernel ridge regression in examples; see \cite{Shah2020} for proofs, empirical support, and further model requirement details. \cite{Scheidegger2022} use generalized additive models and boosted regression trees in their extension of the GCM test to nonlinear dependence.
+We discuss practical aspects of model selection in light of spatiotemporal causal discovery in section \ref{Extending}.